jordan-public/flash-loan-unlimited-solana/README.md

 Here are some important questions and answers, which clarify the economics of the Pool's operation:
-- Q: Why do we need tokens wT in Wrapped Mode outside of Flash Loans?
+- Q: Why do we need tokens fT outside of Flash Loans?
 - A: Because they have actual collateralized value, for other protocols to trade and the FLUF Protocol to receive fees.

 --
-- Q: Why can then wT be minted in any amount in Wrapped Mode inside Flash Loans?
+- Q: Why can then fT be minted in any amount inside Flash Loans?
 Isn't that frivolous?
 - A: It is not frivolous because whatever is minted has to be burned at the end in the same amount.
 No one profits and no one loses.
 This can be viewed as stimulus in order to perform arbitrage, liquidate delinquent derivative